Getting Started

 ANSWER – you can start talking to Anne.

-If you clicked ANSWER, then the above will be shown (DTMF keypad off)
+If you clicked ANSWER, then the above will be shown (with tone keypad)

-If the DTMF keypad and/or Images are enabled, then the DTMF keypad is displayed along with the caller photo.
+If the tone (DTMF) keypad and/or images are enabled, then the tone keypad is displayed along with the caller photo.

 Call Waiting

-As an example, Anne is trying to call again, but this time you are already talking on the phone to Michael.
+As an example, Michael is trying to call you, but you are already talking on the phone to Anne.
+You can press:

-HANG UP – to hang up the call to Michael and start talk to Anne.
+HANG UP – to hang up the call to Anne and start talk to Michael.

-IGNORE – to keep talking to Michael and just ignore the call from Anne.
+IGNORE – to keep talking to Anne and just ignore the call from Michael.

-ANSWER – to start talking to Anne and put Michael on hold.
-When you hang up after talking to Anne, you will be able to talk to Michael again.
+ANSWER – to start talking to Michael and put Anne on hold.
+When you hang up after talking to Michael, you will be able to talk to Anne again.